billymohajeri/Budget-App/README.md

 # 📖 Billy Budget app <a name="about-project"></a>

-**Billy Budget** is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**Billy Budget** is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>